metalama/website/features/design-time-feedback.md

 {: .intro }
 Metalama operates both within the compiler process and the IDE.
 Your aspects are triggered whenever a relevant change is detected in the code.

-This means you don't have to build your project to see warnings and errors, or to reference generated artifacts in your source code.
+This means you don't have to build your project to see warnings and errors or to reference generated artifacts in your source code.

 ## Benefits